danrot/master-thesis/03_implementation.md

 throw a `NotImplementedException`.

-After this initial work the task of restoring is passed to the `ObjectManager`, which first will set all the instances of the given node in the cached to the dirty state, to indicate that something has changed, and the node must be refreshed if accessed later.
+After this initial work the task of restoring is passed to the `ObjectManager`, which first will set all the instances of the given node in the cache to the dirty state, to indicate that something has changed, and the node must be refreshed if accessed later.

 Afterwards it calls the `restoreItem` method of the `Client`, which does nothing but pass the call to the `VersionHandler`.
 Then the `VersionHandler` checks if `jcr:frozenUuid` of the frozen node is equal to the `jcr:uuid` property of the node.
-This actually never happen, so a `RepositoryException` is thrown, which would show that it is an implementation error.
+This actually never happens, so a `RepositoryException` is thrown, which would show that it is an implementation error.

 It should also reset the primary type of the node, but this is currently not necessary, because the current implementation does not support changing the